stevehenderson/GoogleTango_AugmentedRealityTest_MotionCapture/README.md

-A *FAILED* test application for Augmented Reality and Google Tango Motion Tracking (Jave)
+A test application for Augmented Reality and Google Tango Motion Tracking (Jave)

-I started witht he Tango Motion Capture demo and tried to add a caemra image to the background.
-I was not successful.
+I started witht he Tango Motion Capture demo and added a caemra image to the background using the Tango *connectSurface* approach.

-This code creates an OpenGL scene with a transparent background.
-But the background image from the camera is coming across black.

-I think it has to do with my layouts.